Isurwars/Correlation/paper.md

 M. T. Vázquez and O. Jiménez provided the information requested.
 A. López and A. Pompa helped with the maintenance and support of the supercomputer in IIM-UNAM.
 Simulations were partially carried out in the Supercomputing Center of DGTIC-UNAM.
+I.R. would like to express his gratitude to F. B. Quiroga, M. A. Carrillo, R. S. Vilchis, S. Villareal and A. de Leon, for their time invested in testing the code, as well as the structures provided for benchmarks and tests.

 # References